Digital Assets 101

 A More Secure Option

-Security tokens fill a much-needed niche in the cryptomarket.
+Security tokens fill a much-needed niche in the market.
 The added transparency provided by these tokens should help to spur increased investment.
 While many love the anonymity provided by many platforms in the decentralized economy, large investors seek the stability required by the current financial systems in place.
 Security tokens accomplish this task perfectly.